security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

         - path_to_my_storage_folde:/faraday-storage
       ...
 ```
-Running image as a service, credentials can be configured with docker secrets or plain text

-With secrets (default):

-The simplest way to create a secret is reading from standard input but you should take care of bash history.
+Credentials can be configured with docker secrets (default in docker-compose.yml) or plain text.
+The simplest way to create a secret is reading from standard input (you should take care of bash history).

 ```
     $ printf mypgsqlpassword | docker secret create pgsql_passwd -
 ```

-Edit docker-compose.yml and set:
+Once created, edit docker-compose.yml and set:

 ```
     $ vim docker-compose.yml